Natsuami/Plant-Match/README.md

 ## Project Goals:

 This is a personal project that uses HTML, CSS and JS to create an interactive website experience.
-The site includes responsive design, CSS animations and scripts to create a more engaging experience.
+The site includes responsive design, CSS animations and scripts to drive more engagement with users.
 Node.js was also used to add the library SASS as well as check for errors.